OsBlaineOra/db-devops-tools/utPLSQL/README.md

 nano test/test_generate_customers_func.pkb
 ```
 Add the following before the line ```procedure gen_all is```

 ```
+  procedure delete_added_customers is
+  begin
+    delete from customers
+    where name like 'custxxx%';

+    commit;
+  end;

   procedure before_all is
   begin
     delete_added_customers;
   end;
 ```

+A helper procedure, "delete_added_customers", is included that you will call to clean up the generated customers.
+In this case you are calling it before any tests are run to make sure any old test customers have been removed.

 1. Git push
 1. Check results